 — Manchester United (@ManUtd) March 2, 2017

 Carrick’s career somewhat followed the narrative of Scholes, his former midfield accomplice at Manchester United.
-Whilst fine footballers at the peak of his powers, their technical talents were more universally appreciated in the closing stages of their careers.
+Whilst fine footballers at the peak of their powers, their technical talents were more universally appreciated in the closing stages of their careers.

 The former had followed a long lineage of Manchester United midfielders that included Bryan Robson, Paul Ince and Keane, each all-action and authoritative personalities on the pitch.